 The first tower, Wolf Point West, will rise 48 stories to a 493-foot height on the west end of the site and house 509 rental apartments.
-A building permit for caisson drilling was issued late in August.
-If construction begins this year, as planned, the building will be completed in the fall of 2015.
+The building is slated to top out in June 2015 and begin occupancy late in 2015..

 Apartment details are not yet publicly available.

 Architectural illustrations show a slender tower with floor-to-ceiling windows and layered planes that create additional corner apartments.
 Many of the units will have recessed balconies.